Martha Graham: New era in dance

 On April 1, 1958, the Martha Graham Dance Company premiered the ballet Clytemnestra, based on the ancient Greek legend Clytemnestra and it became a huge success and great accomplishment for Graham.
 With a score by Egyptian-born composer Halim El-Dabh, this ballet was a large scale work and the only full-length work in Graham's career.
 Graham choreographed and danced the title role, spending almost the entire duration of the performance on the stage.
 The ballet was based on the Greek mythology of the same title and tells the story of Queen Clytemnestra who is married to King Agamemnon.
 Agamemnon sacrifices their daughter, Iphigenia, on a pyre, as an offering to the gods to assure fair winds to Troy, where the Trojan War rages.
 Upon Agamemnon's return after 10 years, Clytemnestra kills Agamemnon to avenge the murder of Iphigenia.
 Clytemnestra is then murdered by her son, Orestes, and the audience experiences Clytemnestra in the afterworld.
 This ballet was deemed a masterpiece of 20th-century American modernism and was so successful it had a limited engagement showing at the 54th Street Theatre on Broadway, conducted by Robert Irving, voice parts sung by Rosalia Maresca and Ronald Holgate.

 Graham collaborated with many composers including Aaron Copland on Appalachian Spring, Louis Horst, Samuel Barber, William Schuman, Carlos Surinach, Norman Dello Joio, and Gian Carlo Menotti.
 Graham's mother died in Santa Barbara in 1958.
 Her oldest friend and musical collaborator Louis Horst died in 1964.
 She said of Horst: "His sympathy and understanding, but primarily his faith, gave me a landscape to move in.
 Without it, I should certainly have been lost."

 Graham resisted requests for her dances to be recorded because she believed that live performances should only exist on stage as they are experienced.
 There were a few notable exceptions.
 For example, in addition to her collaboration with Sunami in the 1920s, she also worked on a limited basis with still photographers Imogen Cunningham in the 1930s, and Barbara Morgan in the 1940s.
 Graham considered Philippe Halsman's photographs of Dark Meadow the most complete photographic record of any of her dances.
 Halsman also photographed in the 1940s Letter to the World, Cave of the Heart, Night Journey and Every Soul is a Circus.
 In later years her thinking on the matter evolved and others convinced her to let them recreate some of what was lost.
-In 1952 Graham allowed taping of her meeting and cultural exchange with famed deafblind author, activist and lecturer Helen Keller, who, after a visit to one of Graham's company rehearsals became a close friend and supporter.
+In 1952 Graham allowed taping of her meeting and cultural exchange with famed deaf-blind author, activist and lecturer Helen Keller, who, after a visit to one of Graham's company rehearsals became a close friend and supporter.
 Graham was inspired by Keller's joy from and interpretation of dance, utilizing her body to feel the vibration of drums and of feet and movement moving the air around her.